-When it comes to paying employees on bank holidays in England and Wales, there are key points to consider under employment law.
+When it comes to paying staff on bank holidays in England and Wales, there are key points to consider under employment law.

 Firstly, there is no statutory requirement for employers to provide paid time off on bank holidays.
 This means that employers are not legally obligated to pay employees who do not work on these days.
 However, many companies choose to offer this benefit as part of their employment contracts or company policy.